jwjacobson/gfetch-cli/README.md

 ```
 > [!NOTE]
 > - The `cleaned_emails`, `raw_emails`, and `attachments` directories are not part of the repo, but will be created when you run the app.
-> - You have to manually download `credentials.json` (see "Setting up Google Cloud" below); `token.json` will be generated automatically when you authenticate with the app.
+> - You have to manually download `credentials.json` (see [Setting up Google Cloud](https://github.com/jwjacobson/gfetch-cli?tab=readme-ov-file#setting-up-google-cloud) below); `token.json` will be generated automatically when you authenticate with the app.

 > [!WARNING]
 > `credentials.json` contains sensitive data and should not be put in version control.
 It is already listed in `.gitignore` but might not be covered if you change the filename.